rjonnal/ciao3/README.md

     python setup.py build_ext --inplace

 You may see some warnings (e.g. about deprecation of Numpy features), but shouldn't see any errors.
+After that, copy the new `.so` or `.pyd` file into the `ciao/components/` folder and rename it `centroid.so` or `centroid.pyd`.

 # Quick start